 Darren joined Eco Waste Solutions in 2014 in the role of CFO.
 Previously, he worked in the Investment and Merchant banking sector where he performed many financial roles with his clients.
 Mr. Slemko acted as CFO for several companies prior to joining EWS and has extensive experience in cash flow management, value creation and process re-engineering.
 Darren has applied a disciplined and rigorous approach to the finance team at EWS and across the organization – streamlining process, developing integrated inter-departmental reporting and finding efficiencies through supply-side financial management.
 Darren has a Bachelors of Business Administration (Finance) from Brock University.

 As Executive Director of EWS, Mr. Slater is involved in corporate development, including: acquisitions, capital raising, strategic projects and alliances.
 Aaron has over 20 years experience in Corporate Finance and Merchant Banking, having worked for Standard Bank, Royal Bank of Canada, and NationsBanc Montgomery Securities, where he was involved in over $6 billion in transactions.
 Mr. Slater has also structured and arranged a number of buy-out deals in North and South America and continues to maintain his involvement through representation on the Board or as a shareholder.
-Additionally, for

-the past 12 years Aaron has owned and operated businesses involved in trade between China and the Americas.
+For the past 12 years Aaron has owned and operated businesses involved in trade between China and the Americas.
 Mr. Slater holds a B.A. in Political Science from the University of Western Ontario and an M.A. in International Relations from the University of Miami.

 Dave had overall responsibility for The Enercon WTE Technology license utilized for a number of WTE facilities in the 1980’s.
 With over 50 years experience in thermal technologies, Dave is well-known for his expertise in process engineering and waste heat boiler specs.
 Dave is also a past member of the Research Committee on Energy, Environment and Waste (RCEEW) with the American Society of Mechanical Engineers (ASME) and recipient of the International Conference on Thermal Treatment Technologies (IT3) Incineration and recipient of the Incineration and Thermal Treatment Technologies Floyd Hasselriiss Pioneer Award.
 Dave graduated from The Cooper Union in 1960 with a BSME degree and has over 50 years experience in Thermal Technologies.